 Your internet connection is often taken for granted until the moment it goes down.

-For modern small businesses, page the internet is the lifeblood that is pumped through the office along blue-covered cables and beamed across rooms via little boxes.
+For modern small businesses, the internet is the lifeblood that is pumped through the office along with blue-covered cables and beamed across rooms via little boxes.
 If the connection goes down for even a couple of minutes, work will quickly come to a standstill and staff will start cracking jokes about what they did before computers and how they can’t work.

 When the internet winks out for a sole trader, particularly one with a busy website, they’ll be screaming about it via Twitter or Facebook thanks to the trusty connection on a smartphone or tablet.
 It’s moments like that which clearly demonstrate just how reliant a business is on the internet, and how important the infrastructure behind your connection is.

 A decade ago, it was common practice to just sign on the dotted line for an enormous bill from your local IT shop to get your connection up and running.
 This would usually be a solid rollout of cabling, servers, and tedious hours spent on network settings for each computer.

 These days setting up a network is nowhere near as complicated, as devices have been engineered with a focus on plug-and-play and you don’t really need to be tech-savvy to plug a router into the wall and run a setup wizard.
 Where it gets a little trickier is when people that set up their own connection at home suddenly try to set up a few computers by themselves, when it would have been better to part with some change to get the local geek squad involved.

 Jamie Bone is no stranger to networking issues, he prevents them from happening to other people on a daily basis.
 He spent many years doing local number porting for Optus (moving business landlines from another carrier like Telstra over to Optus) before he started ICS Tech back in 2006.